 Omega 6 is also a fatty acid that your body requires, but the problem is that the modern Western diet contains too much Omega 6 and too little omega-3.
 Omega 6 is found in most vegetable and animal fats, within seeds and nuts (and the oils and spreads produced) as well as soybean oil and canola, which is the main source.
 Vegans, as heavy consumers of sesame (tahini) and other seeds and nuts, consume high amounts of Omega 6.
 The higher the amount of Omega 6 fat, the less Omega 3 is converted that will be available to the active types in the body.

-Fish – not a recommended source for Omega 3
+Fish – not a recommended source of Omega 3

-A quarter of the fish sold in Israel originate from fish farms, which, although they are fed an Omega 3 supplement, are also found to contain feces and antibiotics..
+A quarter of the fish sold in Israel originates from fish farms, which, although they are fed an Omega 3 supplement, are also found to contain feces and antibiotics.
 These fish probably contain less mercury and arsenic compared to sea fish for example but are exposed to other toxins such as PCBs and dioxin-like substances.
 The regulatory control of fish farming and farmed fish is regarded as deficient.
 Additionally, not all sea fish contain omega 3.
 Mediterranean fish, for example, probably contain almost no omega 3.
-The omega 3 rate is not indicated on the fish packaging and in fact has not been regulated.
+The omega 3 rates are not indicated on the fish packaging and are not regulated.

-In any case, even Omega 3-containing fish contain this component at a relatively reduced rate in comparison to flaxseeds and chia seeds.
+In any case, even Omega 3 containing fish contain this component at a relatively reduced rate in comparison to flaxseeds and chia seeds.
 Therefore, there is no reason to rely on fish as a source of Omega 3, when there are cheaper and simpler alternatives.
-In recent years, omega-3-rich eggs have been marketed from chickens fed from omega-3-rich seeds, such as flaxseeds.
+In recent years, omega-3-rich eggs have been marketed from chickens fed with omega-3-rich seeds, such as flaxseeds.
 Here, too, the source is plant-based, and it is best to consume it directly, without consuming the cholesterol in the eggs.

 Omega 3 and veganism